 The solution is not to tighten your laces, but rather pad the inner space.
 Get felt pads from any shoe store and stick them on the inner surface of the shoe’s tongue.
 Your feel will enjoy the extra comfort, as your instep is cushioned by these pads.
 If the pads don’t work and your feet got inflamed at this point, visit a podiatrist to get injected with cortisone.

-5 of the Best Hiking Boots for 2020
+Top 5 Hiking Boots

 Now that we know everything there is to know about hiking boots, how to choose them and even how to treat all sort of injuries, let’s have a look at 5 of the best hiking boots you can get this year from Amazon: